Factbox: GFG Alliance to maintain rapid pace of expansion

 * Dec 18 - Renamed SIMEC ZEN Energy signs a deal to supply power to South Australia government offices, schools, hospitals and a rail line next year and 2019.

-* Jan 2, 2018 - GFG Alliance wins a bid for one of two coal mines put up for sale by Glencore (GLEN.L).
+* Jan 2, 2018 - GFG Alliance wins a bid for one of two coal mines put up for sale by Glencore.
 The had been expected to fetch about $100 million, sources told Reuters.

-* Nov 23, 2016 - Rio Tinto (RIO.AX) (RIO.L) agrees to sell its aluminum assets in Scotland to GFG Alliance for $410 million.
-Liberty House Group to own and develop the aluminum business and SIMEC to operate a related hydroelectric power plant.
+* Nov 23, 2016 - Rio Tinto agrees to sell its aluminium assets in Scotland to GFG Alliance for $410 million.
+Liberty House Group to own and develop the aluminium business and SIMEC to operate a related hydroelectric power plant.

 * Feb 9 2017 - Liberty buys the specialty steel business of Tata Steel UK for 100 million pounds ($126 million).